-Electives not listed above may be approved on a case-by-case basis after consultation with the program coordinator.
+Electives not listed above may be approved on a case-by-case basis after consultation with the program coordinators.

-\ If a student places into the 122 level or higher, the student must take 20 semester hours for the German studies minor, including at least eight semester hours of courses with the GER prefix.
-Up to 12 hours of study abroad courses that emphasize German studies' subject matter may count for the minor, as approved by the program coordinator.
+\ If a student places into the 122 level or higher, the student must take 20 semester hours for the German Studies minor, including at least eight semester hours of courses with the GER prefix.
+Up to 12 hours of study abroad courses that emphasize German Studies' subject matter may count for the minor, as approved by the program coordinators.